OmAgarwal8979/authentication-complete-code/README.md

 # authentication-complete-code
-In this project the app.js is build keepiing in mind the localhost as the app.listen platform and also mongodb at localhost:27017
+In this project the app.js is build keepiing in mind the localhost:3000 as the app.listen platform and also mongodb at localhost:27017
 Packages used in this module are given in package.json module.
 # Download all by packages required in this project simply by
 npm install